Discrete Mathematics: an Open IntroductionEdfinity is supported by the National Science Foundation

 - 4.5 Euler Paths and Circuits

 Edfinity is free for educators.
-Student access costs at most $17.00/student and may be paid by students or departments.
+Student access costs at most $17.00/student and may be paid by students directly or by institutions.
 Bookstores may purchase access codes.

 This is a multi-student license intended for use during instruction.
-You will be able to manage an online course of students and monitor their progress.
-Student licenses are valid for 5 months.
+You will be able to manage a section of students and monitor their progress.
+Student access is valid for the duration of the 5 month term.